ryanhattam/orvibo-ruby/README.md

 ## Subscription Details / Quirks

-Its possible to get away without calling subscribe on the socket before each call, but it seems more reliable to do so. <br />
+<p>Its possible to get away without calling subscribe on the socket before each call, but it seems more reliable to do so. </p>

-Without a valid subscription, the Orvibo will ignore any request.
-For my (single) use case, the few seconds <br />
-required to establish a fresh subscription are fine.
-If you are using an Orvibo to cycle something on and off at very sort intervals <br />
+<p>Without a valid subscription, the Orvibo will ignore any request.
+For my (single) use case, the few seconds required to establish a fresh subscription are fine.
+If you are using an Orvibo to cycle something on and off at very sort intervals.
-I'd suspect the relay in the Orvibo would give out, and your connected appliance may be unhappy as well!
+I'd suspect the relay in the Orvibo would give out, and your connected appliance may be unhappy as well! </p>

-I'm sure there is a more exact science to it, but as stated my use case does not call for it, and it wasnt implemented in the original project, so I have not investigated. <br />
+<p>I'm sure there is a more exact science to it, but as stated my use case does not call for it, and it wasnt implemented in the original project, so I have not investigated. </p>

 ## License